mszoke01/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 INO code development improvements to ArduinoDueArbitraryWaveformGeneratorAndController Version 1.2.
-These include addition of User Defined Equation code modifications and parameters which builds upon and increases functionality with custom wave shapes and control using Serial Monitor.
+These include addition of User Defined Equation code modifications and parameters which builds upon and increases functionality with custom wave shapes and control using the Arduino Due Serial Monitor.
 There are now 7 wave shapes included (sine, triangle, arbitrary, staircase, square root, ring modulator and pseudo noise) each with variables (e.g. wave amplitude, phase shift, vertical shift, etc.) including a sample and hold function capability which can be changed within the Serial Monitor.
 Changing variables and functions will modify the output wave shape.